iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 4 reviews"/>
 </p>

+> needs an off button holy moly I believed all the battery drain hype, especially since I'm a server at a restaurant I just leave my phone plugged in at the front desk and it's not a problem (heats up a bit tho). when I get home however it's worse because it was charging all day consuming power-at-will. the choice for me is to turn off background activity on the app in the settings when I get home. there's no sense in exchanging keys with my fam 24hrs a day. but I could easily forget it off :/<br> :date: __2020-07-19 23:06:46__

 > I noticed the last 2 days this app has been draining my battery.
 Use to have 45% left at bedtime, now only 10% at 1 pm.
 Just did the update, which I didn't know about.
 So hopefully it fixes this battery issue.
 (03-Jun-20).
 UPDATE: After the update the app no longer drained my battery.
 I noticed a drain on my battery again today (06-Jul-20) and checked for an update, which there was.
 If you notice your battery being drained, just update the app.<br> :date: __2020-07-06 16:07:00__